Azure-Samples/cognitive-services-speech-sdk/samples/batch/transcription-enabled-storage/Setup/guide.md

 * Enter your Azure Speech subscription key and Locale information

+> [!NOTE]
+> If you plan to transcribe large volume of audio (say millions of files) we propose that you rotate the traffic between regions.
+In the Azure Speech Subscription Key text box you can put as many keys separated by column ';'.
+> In is important that the corresponding regions (Again separated by column ';') appear in the Locale information text box.
+> For example if you have 3 keys (abc, xyz, 123) for east us, west us and central us respectively then lay them out as follows 'abc;xyz;123' followed by 'east us;west us;central us'

 The rest of the settings related to the transcription request.
 You can read more about those in our [docs](https://docs.microsoft.com/azure/cognitive-services/speech-service/batch-transcription).